django-mptt/django-mptt/README.rst

 Alternatives to django-mptt include:

 * `django-treebeard <https://pypi.org/project/django-treebeard/>`_ includes a MPTT
-  implementation (called nested set), but the state of maintenance is unclear.
+  implementation (called a nested set), but the state of maintenance is unclear.
 * Maybe you do not need MPTT, especially when using newer databases.
 See `django-tree-queries <https://github.com/matthiask/django-tree-queries>`_ for an implementation using recursive Common Table Expressions (CTE).
 See the